Regional Pacesetting Trials

-The host resort will supply certified pacesetters with a complimentary lift ticket and race entry.
+The host resort provides complimentary lift tickets and race entry.